 **During the Coronavirus emergency, changes to all services are in place - please contact us for exact details of the precautions and restrictions in place.**

 We are privileged to be able to play a part in your special occasion.
 We are is always glad to hear from anyone planning a baptism, wedding or funeral.

 Baptisms / Christenings are usually held on Sundays, most often at 12.30pm.
 A baptism is a wonderful celebration of new life.
 In Baptism we welcome people into the Christian faith.
 Promises are made by parents on behalf of their children.
 Adults commit themselves to be members of the church family.

 There is no charge for a Baptism service, although donations are appreciated and a collection plate is available at the end of the service.
 Our primary concern is the person being baptised - it doesn't matter if the child's parents are married or baptised or not, a same-sex couple or a single parent household, or any other issue.
 There is no upper age limit for baptism - it's never too late!

 Confirmation is an important occasion when Christians confirm their faith for themselves.
 Contact us to find out more.

-Funerals can be held in church for anyone who lives in, or has any significant connection to the parish - the deceased may have attended church all their life or not at all - all are welcome and we are privileged to play a part at this most important time.
+Funerals can be held in church for anyone who lives in, or has a connection to the parish - the deceased may have attended church all their life or not at all - all are welcome and we are privileged to play a part at this most important time.
 Our clergy are also able to officiate at funerals at crematoria or cemeteries: please contact them directly, or via the Funeral Director.
-Useful information can be found here.
 For information about baby funerals please click here.

 St George's Church has a Garden of Remembrance in which ashes can be buried - this is a dignified resting place for loved ones - contact the Vicar for more information.